Star Wars: Remembering That Time Topps Put Out A NSFW C-3P0 Trading Card

 "Notice anything unusual?
 I didn't.
 And neither did anyone else at Fox or Star Wars Corporation...
 Apparently someone on set strapped a long metallic appendage to the droid's lower half.
 Was this an off-screen practical joke?
 And how, exactly, did the image make it into the photo archive?
 No one knows for sure, but once this curious anomaly was brought to light post-printing, some form of correction was required."

-Each explanation offers its own bit of cheeky humour and twist-of-fate delight, but the ultimately reality is actually kind of a letdown: the C-3PO boner card isn't even valuable.
-Because the mistake was made during a regular run of the card series, the images was printed on thousands of cards, and owned by many collectors.
+Each explanation offers its own bit of cheeky humor and twist-of-fate delight, but the ultimate reality is actually kind of a letdown: this C-3PO card isn't even valuable.
+Because the mistake was made during a regular run of the card series, the image was printed on thousands of cards, and owned by many collectors.
 It is, ironically, the corrected version that Topps later reissued that is now the more valuable collector's item.0comments

 (h/t Snopes.com)